Document printed from the website of the ICRC.

 Members of the Board

-The SFD was created in 1983 following a resolution of the Red Cross Movement in 1981.
+Relations with the ICRCThe SFD was created in 1983 following a resolution of the Red Cross Movement in 1981.
 The ICRC's SFD is an integral part of the ICRC strategy in physical rehabilitation.
 The SFD enables the ICRC to provide follow up physical rehabilitation assistance in former ICRC Operational projects, thus promoting long term services and return on investment.

 The ICRC's Special Fund for the Disabled and the ICRC are functionally interdependent.
 The ICRC provides logistical support to the SFD in carrying out its tasks.
 The SFD uses a common approach, common guidelines and common standards with the ICRC in providing assistance to rehabilitation centres.
 The SFD offers technical courses to first time ICRC expatriate ortho-prosthetists and to national personnel of ICRC physical rehabilitation projects.
 Expatriate specialists are part of the same pool of experts and change from time to time between both programmes, enhancing flexibility in unforeseen events.